railroadmedia/ecommerce/README.md

 Get all user's payment methods with all the method details: credit card or paypal billing agreement

+Only users with 'pull.user.payment.method' ability can pull user's payment methods.

 #### Request Example
 ```js